-Figure 43: Sample floor plan $Slab = (40 \text{ ft } \times 40 \text{ ft}) - (20 \text{ ft } \times 20 \text{ ft}) = 1,200 \text{ ft}2$ Insulated walls = 20 ft x (40 ft x4) = 3,200 ft 2 Insulated floor over garage = $(20 \text{ ft}) \times (20 \text{ ft}) = 400 \text{ ft}2$ Ceiling separating the conditioned space from the attic = $(40 \text{ ft}) \times (40 \text{ ft}) = 1,600 \text{ ft}2$ SFBE = 1,200 ft2+ 3,200 ft2 + 400 ft2+ 1600 ft2 = 6,400 ft2 BLOWER DOOR TEST RESULT: 2,000 cfm at 50 Pa pressure (2,000 cfm50) CALCULATION: ELR= 2,000 cfm50 / 6,400 SFBE = 0.32 ELR
+Figure 43: Sample floor plan Slab = $(40 \text{ ft } \times 40 \text{ ft}) - (20 \text{ ft } \times 20 \text{ ft}) = 1,200 \text{ ft2}$ Insulated walls = 20 ft x (40 ft x4) = 3,200 ft2 Insulated floor over garage = $(20 \text{ ft}) \times (20 \text{ ft}) = 400 \text{ ft2}$ Ceiling separating the conditioned space from the attic = $(40 \text{ ft}) \times (40 \text{ ft}) = 1,600 \text{ ft}2$ SFBE = 1,200 ft2 + 3,200 ft2 + 400 ft2 + 1600 ft2 = 6,400 ft2 BLOWER DOOR TEST RESULT: 2,000 cfm at 50 Pa pressure (2,000 cfm50) CALCULATION: ELR= $2,000 \text{ cfm}{50} / 6,400 \text{ SFBE} = 0.32 \text{ ELR}$

 Figure 44: Blower door

 Confirmation

 • The EarthCraft Technical Advisor will diagnostically test compliance with criteria at the final inspection.

-BE 2.1 Infiltration rate ≤ .30 ELR
+BE 2.1 Infiltration rate \leq .30 ELR or \leq 5 ACH50

 Criteria

-Envelope leakage ratio is \leq .30 ELR.
+Envelope leakage ratio is \leq .30 ELR or \leq 5 ACH50.
 To achieve this credit, this ratio must be achieved for 80% of units tested as part of final sample.

 Clarifications

 This infiltration rate is required for projects seeking GOLD and PLATINUM certification because it is also required under the ENERGY STAR VERSION 3 and MFHR program.

 Confirmation

-The EarthCraft Technical Advisor will diagnostically test compliance with criteria at the final inspection.
+• The EarthCraft Technical Advisor will diagnostically test compliance with criteria at the final inspection.

-BE 2.2 Infiltration rate ≤ .25 ELR
+BE 2.2 Infiltration rate ≤ .25 ELR or ≤ 3 ACH50

 Criteria

-Envelope leakage ratio is \leq .25 ELR.
+Envelope leakage ratio is \leq .25 ELR or \leq 3 ACH50.
 To achieve this credit, this ratio must be achieved for 80% of units tested as part of final sample.

 Confirmation

-• The EarthCraft Technical Advisor will diagnostically test compliance with criteria at the final inspection.
+The EarthCraft Technical Advisor will diagnostically test compliance with criteria at the final inspection.

-High Performance Building Envelope - Insulation
+Insulation

 BE 3.0 Floors

 Criteria

-1. Framed $\geq R-19$
+1. Framed ≥R-19

 Insulate framed floor over enclosed unconditioned spaces to R-19 or greater.

 Insulation must be in permanent contact with subfloor, or a fully aligned air barrier on the exterior side of the conditioned space provided that the perimeter rim and band joists of the floor cavity are also sealed and insulated to comply with the insulation and air sealing requirements for walls.

-Figure 45: Floor insulation supports 2.
-Cantilevered/over exterior spaces $\geq R-30$ Block between joists and insulate all floors with conditioned space over ambient areas to R-30 or greater.
+Figure 45: Floor insulation supports

+2. Cantilevered/over exterior spaces ≥R-30

+Block between joists and insulate all floors with conditioned space over ambient areas to R-30 or greater.
 Blocking between joists is required when joists cross from unconditioned spaces to conditioned spaces.

-Figure 46: Floor insulation supports 3.
+Figure 46: Cantilevered floor insulation 3.
 Podium/elevated slabs $\geq R-19$ Insulate podiums or elevated slabs over unconditioned spaces to R-19 or greater.
 Insulation must be in permanent contact with subfloor, or a fully aligned air barrier on the exterior side of the conditioned space provided that the perimeter rim and band joists of the floor cavity are also sealed and insulated to comply with the insulation and air sealing requirements for walls.
 Clarifications Framed floors over basement/crawlspace require insulation only if basement/crawlspace is outside of building envelope.
 Trade-off to R-19 or greater is allowed in cantilevered floors/floors over exterior spaces using the performance path based on energy performance analysis.
 If insulating a steel joist floor, R-6 continuous insulation must be installed in addition to floor insulation listed above.
-Enclosed unconditioned spaces typically include vented crawlspace, unconditioned basement, garage, etc. Conditioned spaces over ambient areas typically include floors over carports, cantilevered floors, etc. Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+Enclosed unconditioned spaces typically include vented crawlspace, unconditioned basement, garage, etc. Conditioned spaces over ambient areas typically include floors over carports, cantilevered floors, etc. Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 BE 3.1 Walls